Iam-DeepakVel/Iam-DeepakVel/README.md

 ## 💫 About Me:
-🧑‍💻Highly motivated 3rd year BTech IT student at Coimbatore Institute of Technology.
+🧑‍💻Highly motivated final year BTech IT student at Coimbatore Institute of Technology.

 🌟Passionate about full stack web development and eager to learn new technologies.